Mylène Farmer: 2015–2021: Interstellaires, Désobéissance and Histoires de

 In 2017, it was announced that Farmer had signed a new record deal with Sony Music Entertainment France.
 In January 2018, the single "Rolling Stone" was unveiled, making it her first release under her new label.
 It was followed up by a duet with American singer-songwriter LP, entitled "N’oublie pas".
 The song was co-written by LP, and the video, set in Iceland, marked the artistic return of Farmer's long-time collaborator, Laurent Boutonnat.
 Farmer's eleventh studio album, Désobéissance, was released in September 2018.
 The album was commercially and critically successful, topping the French album chart in its first week, and being described as Farmer's best album in 15 years.

 To promote the albums Interstellaires and Désobéissance, Farmer began a nine-date concert residency titled Mylène Farmer 2019 at the Paris La Défense Arena in June 2019.
 A live album titled Live 2019 was released in October that year.

 In 2020, Farmer and Boutonnat started working with upcoming French singer Julia.
 Her album Passe... comme tu sais was released on 19 June 2020, featuring songs penned by Farmer and produced by Boutonnat.

-2020 also saw the premiere of Mylène Farmer - L'Ultime Création, a behind-the-scenes documentary about her 2019 residency concerts.
-In order to promote the documentary, and a subsequent greatest hits album entitled Histoires de, the new single "L'âme dans l'eau" was announced, along with a music video consisting of footage from the upcoming documentary.
+2020 also saw the premiere of Mylène Farmer – L'Ultime Création, a behind-the-scenes documentary about her 2019 residency concerts.
+To promote the documentary, and a subsequent greatest hits album entitled Histoires de, the new single "L'âme dans l'eau" was announced, along with a music video consisting of footage from the upcoming documentary.
 A collection of live and studio recordings between 1984 and 2020, Histoires de debuted at number two on the French charts on 4 December 2020.

 In 2021, Mylène Farmer became a member of the jury at Cannes Film Festival.